tvardero/ta.RainWorldMods/README.md

 Requires that you have copied all `.dll` files from RainWorld installation folder to `dll/` folder in repository.
 See [build](#build) section for details.

 Prerequsites:
-- Git Bash installed
+- "Git Bash" or any other terminal with Linux commands installed (f.e.
+WSL)
-- Make installed and available from Git Bash
+- "Make" installed and available from Git Bash

 Steps:
+1. Run Git Bash or any other terminal with Linux commands
-1. Run `make publish-first-mod`
+2. Run `make publish-first-mod`
-2. Mod is at `/dist/ta.FirstMod`
+3. Mod is at `/dist/ta.FirstMod`